danihall/esm-loading/README.md

 }
 ```

-A quick dumb example of an output given the aformentionned `index.js`:
+A quick example of an output `graph.json` given the aformentionned `index.js`:
 ```json
 [
   "module_1.js": {